-Letters from a Stoic is one of the best books I have read.
+This Letters From a Stoic summary looks at one of the best books I’ve read.
 It’s a unique book that takes a series of letters by the Roman philosopher Seneca, who sent them to his friend Lucilius.

 In them, we find a variety of lessons that are as relevant as they were when Seneca.
 The easy thing to do when you encounter a book this old is to sneer and question its practicality.

 “How can a book that was written two thousand years ago benefit me today?”

 Someone said this to me when I was discussing stoicism and philosophy with them, they missed the point spectacularly.